ExistensialReset/flowmosr/README.md

 Flow is a blueprint for a new kind of world where survival isn't something you have to earn.
 Small communities share resources and responsibilities without transaction.

-To be clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but to make another kind of world possible.
+To be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but to make another kind of world possible.

 Where curiosity flows and fear loosens its grip...
 And the Earth can recover from the relentless exploitation of Her body.